it-dept-cis/Essential-Guide-to-Election-Security/docs/source/BPs/bp_template.rst

 Actions
 **********************************************

-For |bp_title|, the necessary actions [e.g., "are the same for all maturity levels", "vary by maturity as detailed below"]
+For |bp_title|, the necessary actions [e.g., "are the same for all maturities", "vary by maturity as detailed below"]

 |Maturity1| Maturity
 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&